lieweHenksie/klutz/README.md

 Project 1.

-Neural Network that can take Southern African Birdsong and ID's said song.
+Neural Network that can take Southern African Birdsong and ID said song.